xmimmer/9-Blockchain/Assignment-3/README.md

 ## **Use-case: Electronic Voting Application**

-Transparency is an important part of the voting application use case.
+**Transparency** is an important part of the voting application use case.
 Both voters and auditors need to have an idea of what's happening.
-Secure.
-It must be secure to avoid any misconduct from happening.
-Avoid double spending.
-Voters should not be allowed to vote more than once.
+The application must be **secure** to avoid any misconduct from happening.
+We should avoid **double spending** as voters should not be allowed to vote more than once.
-Performance and scalability.
-It has to be scalable to the required capacity, and perform at an acceptable level, to be a suitable solution.
-Simplistic.
-It has to be simple enough so that ordinary users can participate.
-Eligibility.
-It has to ensure that the ones casting the votes, are actually eligible to vote.
-Confidentiality, Integrity, Availability (CIA).
-Confidentiality: Anonymity in votes, but not the voters.
-Information regarding what was voted can not be shared, but who has voted must be available.
-Integrity: It’s important that the integrity is intact, because without integrity, the results are meaningless
-Availability: It has to have high availability, so that the users can cast their votes without problem.
+**Performance** and **scalability** are very important attributes as the voting system should be able to function quickly in different size environments.
+Without scale, the application won't be able to grow, and without performance, the traditional system is a better option.
+The system also has to be **simplistic** as it should be simple enough for ordinary users to participate.
+They should be able to vote by mail, without having to worrying about blockchain technology too much.
+We need **eligibility** to ensure that the ones casting the votes, are actually eligible to vote, otherwise it would be a disaster.
+The system should be **confidential** - voters should be identifiable, but votes should not.
+This will get rid of the double spending problem.
+In order to get meaningful results, **integrity** is very important.
+Voters should feel like they are being treated with full honesty.
+Finally, users should be able to cast a vote anytime (within the voting period) without having problems.
+This makes **availability** very important.
+The aggregated list of requirements is listed below.

+* Transparency
+* Security
+* No double spending
+* Performance
+* Scalability
+* Simplicity
+* Eligibility
+* Confidentiality / Integrity / Availability (CIA)

 ### **1. Evaluation Analysis**
 | Architecture or Blockchain Characteristic | Weight | Subjective Percentage of Affirmation | Weight Affirmation |